ursu96/disertatie/README.md

-# CI/CD FOR Java Applications
+# CI/CD For Java Applications